ThamarVD/CarpoolMusic/README.md

 - WAY in the future

-    - Make App for IOS
+    - Make App for iOS
 ## Support

 This app is still in pre-production so things might not work as intended